Our ethical elephant experience with the Mahouts Elephant Foundation.

 How was this an ethical experience?

 This experience is a wonderful example of sustainable tourism.
-This program was created in conjunction with the mahouts and the Huay Pakoot villagers, who have worked with the Foundation to create a program that benefits their whole community.
+This program was created in conjunction with the mahouts and the people who live in Huay Pakoot, who all worked with the Foundation to create a program that benefits their whole community.
 It gives the elephants a natural life, which is a real pleasure to witness and support.
 And it utilises the mahout’s skills and knowledge in a way that does not harm their elephants, yet does provide a living income.

 For the mahouts